mfractor/mfractor.github.io/docs/setup.md

 ##Updating

-MFractor will receive regular updates adding sweet new features and bug fixes so it's important to keep up to date!

 When MFractor installs into Xamarin Studio, it'll register itself into Xamarin Studios addin updater.

-This means that Xamarin Studio **should** automatically prompt you that an update is available.
+This means that Xamarin Studio will automatically prompt you that an update is available.

 However, you can check for udpate at any time by opening the **Xamarin Studio** main menu and selecting **Check for Updates...**